 WNV is endemic in Iowa and activity usually peaks in late summer and early fall.
-IDPH works in collaboration with Local Public Health (LPH) and other appropriate partners to investigate all reported cases.
+Iowa HHS works in collaboration with Local Public Health (LPH) and other appropriate partners to investigate all reported cases.

 In 2021, six human cases were identified.
-Thus far in 2022, no human cases have been detected and two mosquito samples have tested positive for WNV [Table 1].
+Thus far in 2022, no human cases have been detected, one presumptive viremic blood donor has been identified and eight mosquito samples have tested positive for WNV [Table 1].